supreethr23/Fabric-Analytics-in-aday/english/lab-guide/lab1.md

 5. Notice **DataverseData** folder has Customer data available in four different queries: BabyBoomer, GenX, GenY, and GenZ.
 These four queries are appended to create Customer query.

 6. Click on the Customer Query from the Queries window.
-Selecting this query will require that you re- enter your Dataverse credentials.
+Selecting this query will require that you re-enter your Dataverse credentials.
 Click **Edit Credentials**.

     ![](../media/lab-01/image043.png)